What Leads to Administrative Bloat? A Dynamic Model of Administrative Cost and Waste: Materials and Methods

 Similar to process creation, the number of processes pruned should proportionally increase with pruning effort, $(w-w_A)p$.
 We further consider that when pruning processes, the organization must examine the efficacy of existing processes to distinguish if they are useful or obsolete.
 Consequently, the rate of process pruning is expected to increase with the proportion of obsolete processes.
 This is formulated as,

 where $k_p$ is the baseline level of resources required to prune one process.

-Now that we have formulated all terms in Eq.~\ref{eq:stock_flow_odes}, we define the three indicators for administrative bloat. \textbf{Administrative cost}, $A_c$, is quantified as the proportion of total organizational resources allocated to process administration, $A_c = w_A/w$. \textbf{Obsolete process proportion}, $r_o = R_o/(R_o + R_u)$, is quantified as the proportion of obsolete processes administered among all processes. \textbf{Administrative waste}, $A_w$, the proportion of total organizational resources spent administering obsolete processes, $A_w = r_o A_c$.
+Now that we have formulated all terms in Eq.~\ref{eq:stock_flow_odes}, we define the key outcome variables. \textbf{Administrative cost}, $A_c$, is the proportion of total organizational resources allocated to process administration, $A_c = w_A/w$. \textbf{Obsolete process proportion}, $r_o = R_o/(R_o + R_u)$, is the proportion of obsolete processes in all processes. \textbf{Administrative waste}, $A_w$, the proportion of total organizational resources spent administering obsolete processes, $A_w = r_o A_c$.